What’s The Difference Between Process Serving And Document Serving?

-If you wish to commence legal proceedings in NZ, then you need to serve your claim upon the person/business that you are issuing proceedings against; they will then be referred to as the defendant.
+If you wish to commence legal proceedings in NZ, then you need to serve your claim upon the person/business that you are issuing proceedings against; they will then be referred to as the defendant or respondent.

 Document Serving can be any kind of notice, claim, demand, order or other legal document which is to be formally delivered to a person or business.

-Secure Collections has an enviably high success rate of Process Serving anywhere in NZ and we are retained by a number of law firms, liquidators and private investigators.
+Secure Collections & Investigations has an enviably high success rate of Process Serving anywhere in NZ and we are retained by a number of law firms, finance companies, liquidators, banks and other private investigators.